Deltara3/PlayStationDiscordPatch/README.md

 - Use a file browser to navigate to your install directory.
 - Enter the resources folder and delete app-update.yml.
 - Open Command Prompt or Terminal and run "git clone https:/github.com/Deltara3/PlayStationDiscordPatch" to download the source.
+- Run "npx asar pack PlayStationDiscordPatch app.asar" to pack the archive.
+- Copy the newly created app.asar to the resources folder in your PlayStationDiscord install directory.
+- Done!
+Launch the app and enjoy.

 # Convoluted Installation
 Requires node.js and npm to be installed.